freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-basic-string-and-array-methods-by-building-a-music-player/6555d8faed60b9d3e4a6cefb.md

 ---
 id: 6555d8faed60b9d3e4a6cefb
-title: Step 53
+title: Step 56
 challengeType: 0
-dashedName: step-53
+dashedName: step-56
 ---

 # --description--

 Use the arrow function to define a function called `setPlayButtonAccessibleText`.

 This function will set the `aria-label` to the current song, or to the first song in the playlist.
-And if the palylist is empty, it sets the `aria-label` to `"Play"`.
+And if the playlist is empty, it sets the `aria-label` to `"Play"`.

 # --hints--